flyingpig86/Lancer-Lore-Repo/Lancer Lore/Mechs/SSC/MONARCH.md

 Javelin Rockets
 “Pralaya was the name of your mother.
 She who would see the dawn-at-the-end.
 Her beauty was terrible, and her wrath, and I see it in all of you.
 My sons, when you hear the sound of thunder – that is your mother’s voice, and the rain of missiles her gift.”

+— “Notes for Young John”,
+Ministrations of the Master Teacher

 Sharanga Missiles